 - Original art that had creative ways to express their themes.

 - The depth, thoughtfulness, and diversity of student expression.

 Tips for future submissions

-Celebrating our first-ever RAL American Voices & Visions Nominees!
+Celebrating our RAL American Voices & Visions Nominees!

-For the first time, domestic RAL regions each selected five students in art and writing as American Voices & Visions Nominees.
+Once again this year, RAL regions each selected five students in art and writing as American Voices & Visions Nominees.
 These works were carefully selected as the most standout pieces in the region.
 All nominees will be considered at the national level for an American Voices & Visions Medal.
-The final medalists will be invited to New York City in June to attend the National Ceremony at Carnegie Hall!
+The final medalists will be honored in a star-studded National Ceremony!